What is Black Ice CoolTherapy?

 When you charge a pack in the freezer, it will come out with a very firm feel.
 This state gives you maximum cooling duration, but it results in a pack that may be difficult to conform to some of the more intricate areas like the ankle or elbow.
 Once the pack warms to operating temperature it does become more pliable, so over time it will automatically conform to your anatomy.

 You can custom-form your MCP for immediate use by charging it in the refrigerator or ice water.
 Once charged in either of these ways, the pack will be pliable enough to form around just about any area.
+Want the best of both worlds?
+Charge your MCPs in the fridge, pull them out and mold them to whatever form you need, then stick them in the freezer.
+After thirty minutes or so, you will have a custom-formed packs that will give you the maximum amount of CoolTherapy time.

 24/7 CoolTherapy?
 What is CoolSwapping anyway?

 Black Ice has many traits that set it apart from other cold therapy products.
 The ability to quickly CoolSwap recharged packs is just one.
-Because it only takes about 1.5 hrs. to recharge a Modular CoolTherapy Pack in the freezer (about 1 hr. in ice water), if you keep a spare pack in the freezer, you can theoretically CoolSwap Packs forever by just rotating them between the freezer and your wrap.
+Because it only takes about 1.5 hrs. to recharge a CoolTherapy Pack in the freezer (or ice water), if you keep a spare pack in the freezer, you can theoretically CoolSwap Packs forever by just rotating them between the freezer and your wrap.
 Always check your skin before CoolSwapping–especially extremities like fingers and toes.
 Some people are more sensitive to cold than others, so if a skin color change is present, or severe numbing, discontinue use for 2 hours.

 I have a Cool Collar CCX.
 What's the difference between the packs that come with that and the packs that come with the NTX CoolTherapy System?